roman-milk/roman-milk.github.io/housewife-bimbo.md

+===

- ****** Housewife Bimbo Ch.
-04 ****** byStoryTeller07© The car stereo played a tune that caught Florence's attention - 'Why must I be a teenager in love?'.
+The car stereo played a tune that caught Florence's attention - 'Why must I be a teenager in love?'.
 It was an old song bringing back memories.
 The plaintive tone moved her emotions down a notch, to where she felt sorry for herself.
 Why, oh, why was she forced to endure being a teenager for a second time.
 Had she offended Aphrodite?

  Under hypnosis she was taking on the role of a stupid adolescent girl, which was frustrating for a mature, married woman.
 As Candy she was playing up to Damien, in a gauche and obvious way.
 She wanted him to be her boyfriend, and would do anything to capture his attention.